42ghan/ft_containers/README.md

   - #3 Every leaf (NIL) is black.
   - #4 If a parent node is red, both its children are black.
   - #5 All simple paths from any node to its descendant leaves contain the same number of black nodes (same black heights).
-- For three basic operations of BST, Search, Insert, and Delete, time complexity of O(log n) is guaranteed for the worst cases.
+- For three basic operations of BST, Search, Insert, and Delete, time complexity of `O(log n)` is guaranteed for the worst cases.
 - It was invented by Rudolf Bayer, a German computer scientist, in 1972.

 #### Why Red-Black Tree?

-- Most of the BST operations take O(h), where h is the height of the tree.
-However, if the elements are inserted in sorted order, the tree becomes skewed, and in the worst case, the cost of operations become O(n).
-Balanced tree structures such as Red-Black Tree or AVL Tree are preferred for they internally balance the tree to preserve the height of the tree to log n.
+- Most of the BST operations take `O(h)`, where h is the height of the tree.
+However, if the elements are inserted in sorted order, the tree becomes skewed, and in the worst case, the cost of operations become `O(n)`.
+Balanced tree structures such as Red-Black Tree or AVL Tree are preferred for they internally balance the tree to preserve the height of the tree to `log n`.
 - Both Red-Black Tree and AVL Tree are balanced, then in what case is Red-Black Tree preferred?
 Since AVL Tree rebalances every time the left-right height difference is greater than 1, AVL Tree remains more balanced than Red-Black Tree.
 But AVL Tree may cause more rotations during insertion and deletion.
 So if frequent insertions and deletions are expected, Red-Black Tree is the better option.

 #### Rotations